 Should ESPN+'s slate of sports intrigue you, you can expect a pretty solid viewing experience, once you navigate your way through a fairly cluttered menu to find the exact sport you want to watch.

 I've got no complaints about the stream itself, which is delivered in HD quality.
-Even on a 4-inch iPhone SE screen, the action in that Aston Villa-Leeds match looked crisp and clean enough for me to follow along.
+Even on a 4-inch iPhone SE screen, the action in an Aston Villa-Leeds match looked crisp and clean enough for me to follow along.
 A Pause button lets you halt the stream, and you can rewind and fast-forward by dragging on a timeline.
 I wish those two latter controls offered finer control, like a 30-second rewind button.

 ESPN built in some fairly clever controls, like a picture-in-picture feature that lets me still watch a livestream while I peruse other areas of the ESPN app.
 Tap the picture-in-picture icon, and your livestream shrinks to a little window in the lower corner of the app, freeing you up to check scores and news.